Revellus85/udacity-memory-game/README.md

 # Memory Game Project

-## Table of Contents

-* [Instructions] A classic memory game built with HTML, CSS, and JavaScript - will work in a modern web browser, nothing additional to install.
+A classic memory game built with HTML, CSS, and JavaScript - download the files and open `index.html` in google chrome.

+## How to play

+Click on the cards to flip them over, there are 2 of each symbol on the board.
+Match them all with less moves for a better ★ rating.

+### Dependencies

+I am using font awesome to power the symbols on the cards - check them out here https://fontawesome.com